Commentary: Mahathir holds all the keys to Malaysia’s political succession

 The political deal was remarkably simple – Dr Mahathir will capture the United Malays National Organisation (UMNO) votes, especially the rural Malay votes, which will ensure PH’s electoral victory, while Mr Anwar will finally get his chance to be Malaysia’s prime minister, something he has been trying to achieve since the late 1970s.

-In fact, Mr Anwar was deputy prime minster to Mahathir but was sacked in 1998 after both fell out over how to deal with the Asian Financial Crisis and amid rumours Anwar was planning to topple Dr Mahathir.
+In fact, Mr Anwar was deputy prime minster to Dr Mahathir but was sacked in 1998 after both fell out over how to deal with the Asian Financial Crisis and amid rumours he was planning to topple Dr Mahathir.
 Mr Anwar was thereafter charged with corruption and sodomy and jailed.

 A BIG PROBLEM